televandalist/RADocsTEMP/docs/guidelines/user-coc.md

 ## Rules

-There's a lot of retrogamers around the globe, spanning various different cultures, points of view, and opinions.
-Therefore, in order to provide a healthy environment for the community to share their passion for retrogames, we need some rules.

-### Short Version

-This short version should be enough for most people:
+In order to support the growth of our community as described in our mission statement, we need some rules.

 1. Don't be a jerk or generally obnoxious - nobody likes trolls.
 2. Don't use our website or Discord server to share copyrighted material or information about where they can be downloaded.
-3. Keep the Discord channels and forum threads on-topic (we do have a section for off-topic chatting, though).
+3. Keep the Discord channels and forum threads on-topic.
 4. When a moderator/admin asks you to stop, you should stop.
 5. When in doubt, ask a @mod in Discord or send a message to [RAdmin](http://retroachievements.org/createmessage.php?t=RAdmin) on the website.

-### Long Version

-If the [short version](#short-version) is not clear enough for you, here's a detailed one:

-#### Examples of expected behavior

-- Focusing on what is best for the community.
-- Showing empathy towards other community members.
-- Being respectful when expressing your viewpoint.
-- Gracefully accepting constructive and respectful criticism.
-- Reporting to moderators/admins cases where these rules are being violated.

-#### Unacceptable social behavior
+### Unacceptable Social Behavior

+In addition to the rules above, the following behavior(s) are considered rule-breaking:
 - Asking for or posting links to sites where others could download copyrighted material.
 - Spamming messages or attempting to vandalize Discord or the website by any means.
 - Advertising products, services, or other Discord servers without approval.